Trekkin Weka

 Traversing high over yesterday’s meadows

-The view from the saddle is obscured by trees, but I step off trail about 30 m to get up on some rocks.
-From up here I can see far off mountains with snow patches on top.
+The view from the saddle was obscured by trees, but I stepped off trail about 30 m to get up on some rocks.
+From up here I could see far off mountains with snow patches on top.
 These mountains are exactly where I’m headed, and I’ll get the chance to see them up close in just a couple of days.

 The real Sierra mountains show their face in the distance

-I begin to descend here, through the high forest of Sequoia trees, into more dense woods.
-The air gets warmer and thicker as I descend to about 9000 ft.
-I’ve only spent one night above 10 000 ft, but already, coming down to 9000 ft feels like getting boost.
+I began to descend, through the high forest of Sequoia trees, into more dense woods.
+The air became warmer and thicker as I descended to about 9000 ft.
+I’d only spent one night above 10 000 ft, but already, coming down to 9000 ft felt like getting boost.

 The high forest is sparse, without much undergrowth